joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    g.
 Files stored in the vault should not be accessible from outside of the app.

    h.
 Names of the files stored in the vault should also not be view-able from outside of the app (encrypt the name).

+   i.
+Allow the files/folders to be decrypted to an external location.

 ---